schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: grid

-	.. versionadded:: 2.3

 		Corresponds to the "Grid spacing" setting from the Info dialog.

 	:type: int